*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 |A modern pinball game, it’ll remind you of yesteryear, but also has upgraded features like electronics and an LCD scoreboard.
 It will track scores for up to 5 players.||Rogue One Free Standing Pinball Machine||Under $1,000|

 |The Granddaddy of them all!
 While expensive, this has everything you could ever want in a pinball game.
 It features real footage from the Batman TV series, as well as new animations and lights on an LED screen.||Batman Pinball ’66 Arcade Game||Over $1,000|

 There are other options available in those price ranges, and we’ll go through each price range in more detail below.
-Like you might expect, the more money you are able to spend, the higher quality your pinball machine will be.
+As you might expect, the more money you are able to spend, the higher quality your pinball machine will be.